kajuuu30/Pandas_Exercise/README.md

    - Performing different types of joins (inner, outer, left, right)
    - Handling duplicate columns and conflicts in joined DataFrames

+## License
+This `README.md` will guide users on what each notebook contains, how to get started, and what they can expect to learn from these exercises.
+Let me know if you'd like any modifications or additional details.

 ## Prerequisites

 - **Python** (version 3.6 or later)